About the Court's Appellate Jurisdiction

 Pursuant to s 565 of the Fair Work Act 2009, the Federal Court can hear appeals from a decision of an eligible State or Territory court exercising jurisdiction under that Act.

-4. Appeals from a decision of a Federal Magistrate
+4. Appeals from a decision of the Federal Circuit and Family Court of Australia (Division 2)

-Section 25(1AA) of the Federal Court of Australia Act 1976 requires that a single judge of the Court hear an appeal from a judgment of a federal magistrate unless a Judge considers that it is appropriate for the appeal to be heard by a Full Court.
+Section 25(1AA) of the Federal Court of Australia Act 1976 requires that a single judge of the Court hear an appeal from a judgment of the Federal Circuit and Family Court of Australia (Division 2) unless a Judge considers that it is appropriate for the appeal to be heard by a Full Court.

 Chapter 4 of the Federal Court Rules 2011 applies to these appeals.